tourstream/tstr-crs-adapter/CONTRIBUTING.md

 #### You are a release manager of this repository?

-You have to create new versions - the recommended way: `npm version ...`.
+You have to create new versions - the recommended way: `npm version <version-number>`!
+This process will create the dist files and update the version of the library.
 We use semantic versioning - think about it before setting it!